-“Data is the new oil”– it may be a cliche, but it’s true.
+“Data is the new oil”– may be a tired cliche, but in some ways it’s true.
 Like oil, data in its raw, unrefined form is pretty worthless.
 To unlock its value, data needs to be refined, analyzed and understood.

 You can say the same about graphs.
-More and more organizations are seeing potential in their data connections.
-The question is, how do you get non-experts to analyze graphs at scale and understand potentially complex insight?
+More and more organizations are seeing the potential buried in their data connections.
+The question is, how do you analyze those data connections at scale to unlock their potentially valuable insights?

 There are four reasons why graph visualization is such a powerful tool:

 - It’s intuitive – presenting a graph as a node-link structure instantly makes sense, even to people who’ve never worked with graphs before.

 - It’s fast – our brains are great at spotting patterns, but only when data is presented in a tangible format.
 Armed with visualization, we can spot trends and outliers very effectively.

 - It’s flexible – the world is densely connected, so as long as there’s an interesting relationship in your data somewhere, you’ll find value in a graph visualization.

 - It’s insightful – exploring graph data interactively allows users to gain deeper knowledge, understand context and ask more questions, compared to static visualization or just looking at raw data.

 In a growing number of domains, graph visualization has become a must-have data analysis tool.
 Let’s take a quick look at the ways graph visualization is used in real life.